Image ALT {ALT}

 For prevention and general support, daily doses ranging from 2.4 to 25 micrograms are typically sufficient.

-Taking high doses without medical need is not recommended.
-Prolonged use of megadoses may increase the risk of adverse effects.
+Using high doses without a clear clinical indication is not advised.
+Long term use of excessive amounts may increase the likelihood of unwanted side effects.

 Are There Side Effects from Vitamin B12?